PFixConcurrency/FixExamples/README.md

 *account*:

-Deadlocks are introduced in it and JPF determines the fix failed.
+There is a deadlock in the original program and JPF determines the fix failed.But this is the most reasonable fix we can generate.

 use pattern